 U.S. News & World Report's “America's Best Colleges 2014” (fall 2013)

 The university’s undergraduate landscape architecture program in the College of Architecture and Urban Studies’ School of Architecture + Design was ranked second in the nation in the 2013 America’s Best Architecture & Design Schools study conducted by the journal DesignIntelligence.
-The school’s program in industrial design ranked third, the interior design program was sixth, and the architecture program was seventh.
+The school’s program in industrial design ranked third, the interior design program ranked sixth, and the architecture program ranked seventh.

-Kiplinger's Personal Finance magazine ranked Virginia Tech among the 100 public colleges and universities that offer a first-class educational experience at a bargain price.
+Kiplinger's Personal Finance magazine again ranked Virginia Tech among the best values in public education.

 U.S. News & World Report's “America's Best Graduate Schools 2014” (spring 2013)

-DesignIntelligence ranked the graduate landscape architecture program second in the nation, and the graduate architecture program was 18th.
+DesignIntelligence ranked the graduate landscape architecture program second in the nation; the graduate architecture program was ranked 18th.

-With more than 23,700 undergraduate students, about 6,800 graduate students, and more than 3,300 faculty members and researchers, Virginia Tech offers more degree programs and awards more diplomas than any other university in the Commonwealth of Virginia.
+With more than 23,900 undergraduate students, approximately 7,100 graduate students, and more than 3,500 faculty members and researchers, Virginia Tech offers more degree programs and awards more diplomas than any other university in the Commonwealth of Virginia.

-Virginia Tech's fully computerized library contains more than 2.3 million volumes, an array of specialized collections, and numerous electronic databases.
+Virginia Tech's library contains more than 2.3 million volumes, an array of specialized collections, and numerous electronic databases.

 Virginia Tech consistently ranks among the top 15 schools in the nation in number of patents received.

 Virginia Tech is one of only three public universities in the United States to support both a military and a nonmilitary student lifestyle (the others are Texas A&M and North Georgia College and State University).
 Membership in the Corps of Cadets was mandatory for all able-bodied males until 1964, when it became optional.
 The corps preceded the federal service academies by first admitting women in 1973.